 - Encourages healing in skin

 Forget about spending a fortune on the best moisturizers to give dry skin a much-needed boost of hydration.
 Essential oils are a great natural remedy for soothing dry skin and treating other common skin problems that are associated with it.
 Learn how to make your own DIY lotion.

 The best part about adding essential oils into your routine?
 Along with a wide range of beauty benefits, the heavenly fragrance of essential oils works wonders for improving your mood and promoting a greater sense of overall wellbeing.
-Just make sure you invest in a high-quality oil from a reputable source and practice safe dilution.
+Just make sure you invest in a high-quality oil from a reputable source (such as Rocky Mountain Oils) and practice safe dilution.